 3 questions to determine if a promotional pricing strategy is right for your business

-Now we can begin to answer the question about whether promotional pricing will work as good for the value-based pricing of SaaS, as it does for the cost-plus pricing of physical goods.
-To help, let's look at three questions you should ask yourself before deciding to try a promotional pricing strategy.
+Now we can begin to answer the question about whether promotional pricing strategy will work as good for the value-based pricing of SaaS, as it does for the cost-plus pricing of physical goods.
+To help, let's look at three questions you should ask yourself before deciding to use promotional pricing.

-1. What is the correlation between the price and value of your product?
+1. What is the correlation between the price tag and the value of your product?

-With retail, almost every product is priced based on the production costs of the product.
-Margins may be higher for brand name products versus generic products, but market forces limit what people are willing to pay.
-This is different from SaaS, where the pricing is based solely on what value potential customers place on the product.
+With retail, almost every new product is priced based on the production costs of the product.
+Profit margins may be higher for brand name products versus generic products, but market forces limit what people are willing to pay.
+This is different from SaaS, where the pricing is based solely on what value potential customers place on the particular product.
 How much you're relying on cost versus perceived value as the driver of your price is an important factor in the next question.

 2. What is the impact of promotional pricing on your brand?

 Value-based pricing relies purely on the value customers see in your product to justify the cost.
 A product with cost-plus pricing can be discounted every once in a while because its price isn't based on perceived value.
-If your pricing relies on that value perception though, what effect will it have on how customers view the value if the product is frequently discounted?
+If your pricing relies on that value perception though, what effect will it have on how customers view the value if the product is frequently offered at a sale price?

 3. What is the impact of promotional pricing and your long-term relationship with your customers?

 For most physical products, the answer to this one is easy.
-People will come in, buy your products, help you get the volume fueled revenue increase you were looking for, and then do one of two things: keep coming back, or not come back again until you have another sale.
+People will come in, buy your products, help you get the volume fueled revenue increase you were looking for, and then do one of two things: keep coming back as your loyal customers, or not come back again until you have another sale.
 While the first scenario is better, it isn't bad if they wait for another sale, or don't come back at all.
-If they weren't a regular customer to begin with, then as long as they've helped you get the revenue increase you were looking for, the promotion was a success.
+If they weren't a regular customer to begin with, then as long as they've helped you get the revenue growth you were looking for, the promotion was a success.

 SaaS businesses, however, rely on the customer coming back.
 Do you offer a discount for only the first few months and hope they stick around after that, or do you make the discount permanent and significantly lower the customer lifetime value?
 The win/win scenario isn't as clear-cut in SaaS as it is in retail.